MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 :::step{title="Define the table structure in the migration"}

-Since, models do not modify the database schema.
-We must use the migration file to create the `posts` table.
+Now let's update the migration file to define the database table structure.

 ```ts title="database/migrations/1763866156451_create_posts_table.ts"
 import { BaseSchema } from '@adonisjs/lucid/schema'